White Paper - Shark ShieldUpdated a month ago

 Between 1982 and 2011 unprovoked shark bites were recorded from 56 countries with 27 recording fatalities; however 84.5% occurred in only six countries - United States, Australia, South Africa, Brazil, Bahamas and Reunion Island.
 While shark attacks directed at humans are, and will continue to be extremely rare, the frequency is increasing, principally along with increasing numbers of humans participating in ocean sports, but also influenced by other factors.
 Fear of such attacks, partially fuelled by films such as Jaws is psychologically powerful.

 Ocean users (casual recreational visitors, scuba divers, surfers, kayak fishermen, etc.) at risk of shark attacks, often cite the possibility of such encounters as a major concern (Eilperin, 2013).
 Evidence, both anecdotal and survey-based, shows this fear can keep many potential ocean users away from the water.
 That same fear may also be contributing to a slow decline in the scuba diving industry, as seen over recent years.

-This prospectus explains how electronic shark deterrents function, and why it is a safe, practical, and most importantly an effective method of repelling sharks at distances of 2 metres and greater, thus reducing the risk of unprovoked shark bite.
+This prospectus explains how electronic shark deterrents function, and why it is a safe, practical, and most importantly an effective method of repelling sharks at distances of 2m and greater, thus reducing the risk of unprovoked shark bite.
 These products are backed by multiple scientific studies and over a decade of field-testing with multiple shark species.